MogSogeking/paopaotraining/README.md

 ### Features ###
 * Dummy control
 * Record and play p2 inputs
+* Record on multiple slots and replay a random slot

 ### Instructions ###
 1. Click on **Clone or Download** and **Download ZIP**